weakish/weakish.github.com/thoughts/express-more-in-code.md

+# Express more in code

-Code tends to be clearer and more precise, thus expressing ideas in code is preferred.
+Code tends to be clearer and more precise.

 ## Math formula

-Prefer code to Math formula.

-Math language is a poor form of language:
+The traditional math language has a lot of issues:

 - Variables may be used before or without declaration.
 - Variables do not have scoping.
 - Prone to typos and untestable.

-Instead of writing $$E = mc^2$$, just write `e = m * c ** 2`.
+Instead of writing $$E = mc^2$$, I'd rather just write `e = m * (c ** 2)`.

 ## Tables

 Most tables can be converted to code in a clear way.
+For example:

 | Strength | Dexterity | Constitution |
 | -------- | --------- | ------------ |